 In business-friendly Singapore, registering a sole proprietorship is a breeze.
 First, there aren’t any special requirements that may be difficult to gather.
 If you’re a Singaporean or permanent resident, you can simply apply for registration online and the process should not take more than 30 minutes.

-Secondly, it won’t cost you much, about $115 compared to private exempt companies which cost about $315 to register.
+Secondly, it won’t cost you much, about $115 compared to private exempt companies which cost about $315 to register (as of 2018).
 Compliance and regulatory costs are also minimum as a sole proprietor does not have to adhere to certain regulatory requirements such as preparing yearly financial reports and appointing a corporate secretary.

 Finally, you don’t have to consult so many people to start one.
 You make the decision on all aspects of the business from the time you launch it until actual operations.
 If you want to incorporate changes in your original plans, the decision rests on your shoulders and no one else.